vippsas/vipps-developers/vipps-developer-portal-getting-started.md

 The `MerchantSerialNumber` (MSN) is the number right next to the name of your Salesunit, `100848` in this example.

 Now you should have `Client_id`, `Client_secret`, `Access Token Subscription Key`, `Product Subscription Key` and `merchantSerialNumber`.
-It is important to note that while doing payments you will use the product subscription key and when getting the access token you will use the Access Token Subscription key.
+It is important to note that while doing payments you will use the `Product Subscription Key` and when getting the access token you will use the `Access Token Subscription Key`.